 Indexes journal articles, book reviews, and dissertations on the history of the world, except the United States and Canada.
 Subjects include diplomatic history, economics, international relations, and political science.

 Skillman Library's list of select, online resources related to Latin American history.

 Index of major journals in the humanities and social sciences.

-This gateway site from the University of Texas is one of the most comprehensive Web sites for Latin American studies.
+This gateway site is no longer updated but it is still a comprehensive and useful resource for Latin American studies.
 Information is organized by subject or by country.

 Gateway to online digitized historical newspaper content from newspapers published in the United States and the Caribbean.